bananu7/ultimate_control/doc/PROTOCOL.md

 ### UM

-No idea what that is.
+No idea what UM stands for, but this packet is used together with the subscription packet to indicate a random open UDP port that the device is supposed to send updates to.

-TBD.
+The last 2 bytes of data are the port number.

 ### ZM